Kiskoroal/ks-clothing/README.md

 - Job Locker Rooms (Configurable Outfit Presets)
 - Saveable Outfits
 - /hat, /glasses, /mask (See the commands section below)
+- Now, It has disabled the option to modify the face in a clotheshop

 ### Commands
 - /skin (Admin Only) - Opens the clothing menu